jouni/j-elements/README.md

     </div>
     ```

-    The “teleporting element” is basically an alternative implementation for [`<vaadin-overlay>`](https://github.com/vaadin/vaadin-overlay), which does not require the user to wrap the contents of the overlay in a `<template>`.
+    The “teleporting element” is basically an alternative implementation for [`<vaadin-overlay>`](https://github.com/vaadin/vaadin-overlay), and does not require the user to wrap the contents of the overlay in a `<template>` and does not depend on Polymer.